Idevane/Space-Shmup-Unity-Project/README.md

    - Use Unity Hub to open the project directory.

 3. Run the game in Unity Editor or build it for your platform.

-### Precompiled Binary

-1. Download the latest release from the [Releases](https://github.com/yourusername/space-shmup-game/releases) section.
-2. Extract the downloaded file.
-3. Run the executable for your platform.

----

 ## How to Play